ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

 #### HCIDriver

-The skeleton of driver is:
+The template for the driver is:

 ```
 #include "CordioHCIDriver.h"